dewitters/rpg-playground-user-manual/docs/70-educators/50-lesson-plans/20-generic-lesson-plan.md

 - 2 class periods (90 minutes each)

+## Driving Question

+How can I create a game?

+## Main Goal

+Students will create a complete video game

 ## Lesson Objectives

+- Texas-Teks
+- CSTA

 - **Cognitive Objectives:**
   - Understand key events and figures of the American Revolution.